Health Insurance Data and Analysis

 - Between 2008 and 2009, the non-elderly in New York State experienced a decline in the rate of employer-sponsored coverage (a drop of 1.4 percent) and an increase in the proportion with public coverage (an increase of 1.3 percent).
 Because these trends largely offset each other, the share of non-elderly people without coverage remained virtually unchanged during this period.

-- Jim Tallon: Truth-Telling Time
+- Jim Tallon: The Certainty of Uncertainty

 Health insurance data and analysis are the cornerstones of the Health Insurance Project's work.
 By providing timely data on the uninsured and their characteristics, the Fund helps policymakers craft targeted strategies to expand and maintain coverage.
 The enactment of federal health care reform is a major focus of the Fund's activities, with ongoing attention to the implications of new federal laws and regulations.